HUSAM-07/genetic-tsp/README.md

 ### Demo Overview
 - Uses a genetic algorithm to solve the Traveling Salesman Problem (TSP).
-- Developed for the Artificial Intelligence Course by Mohammed Husamuddin.
+- Developed for the Artificial Intelligence Course by *Mohammed Husamuddin*.

 ### Parameters
 - **Dataset Selection**: Choose from multiple pre-defined datasets.